As seniors spend, investors are watching the Silver Tech boom

 Seniors spend on healthcare and health tech

 A wide range of recent innovations have emerged to extend health and longevity.
-Health technology and services ranging from diet17 to immunotherapy18 are becoming top of mind for seniors as firms develop and market new services based on big breakthroughs in medical research.
+Health technology and services ranging from diet

-Nonetheless, with age comes health challenges, which means more spending and significant investment opportunities — especially in the U.S., which has the highest per capita healthcare spending on earth.19 In fact, retired 65-year-old couples pay around $275,000 in out-of-pocket healthcare expenses,20 signaling a growing demand for innovative healthcare solutions and medical devices.
+Nonetheless, with age comes health challenges, which means more spending and significant investment opportunities — especially in the U.S., which has the highest per capita healthcare spending on earth.

 Companies in the medical device sector are witnessing a rise in spending, with categories like eye care, hearing aids, and smart pill boxes gaining traction as technologies advance.
-For example, Audien’s hearing devices are small, powerful, rechargeable, and can be bought over the counter, offering a new level of convenience.21 At the same time, EllieGrid, Tinylogics, and Loba have competing pill boxes and apps, whereas the global optics market size is expected to have a 6.5% CAGR and hit $81 million by 2030.22
+For example, Audien’s hearing devices are small, powerful, rechargeable, and can be bought over the counter, offering a new level of convenience.

 The use of new technologies to enhance medical services is also on the rise.
-Currently, 76% of hospitals in the U.S. use some sort of telemedicine to assess patients, and the U.S. telemedicine market is expected to expand almost five times to $150.1 billion by 2030, with a compound annual growth rate (CAGR) of 22.9%.23 Telemedicine will usher in a wave of benefits for people over 65 by reducing the cost and difficulty of accessing medical care, particularly as the more tech-comfortable baby boomer generation ages.
-Already, 40% of baby boomers have seen a doctor digitally, and 11% would be discouraged from booking an appointment if this service were not available.24
+Currently, 76% of hospitals in the U.S. use some sort of telemedicine to assess patients, and the U.S. telemedicine market is expected to expand almost five times to $150.1 billion by 2030, with a compound annual growth rate (CAGR) of 22.9%.

 In an indication of the public support for this trend of this trend, the Biden administration had invested more than $19 million before COVID triggered a boom in the industry.
 The types of medical visits won’t just be limited to regular checkups (as they largely are now); they can be expanded to include expanded to therapy (companies such as Talkspace and BetterHelp), dermatology (DermatologistOnCall and First Derm), cardiology (through wearable technology and shared analytics), and primary care (remote consultations through companies such as Teladoc, Amwell and HealthTap).